Skip to main

 University-wide Navigation

 Registration will soon open for a collection of online workshops on social network analysis (SNA) offered by the LINKS Center for Social Network Analysis at the University of Kentucky with support from our partners, the NILab of Bocconi and the Organisations and Innovation group of University College London.
 This year we are offering two synchronous online workshops with two plenary sessions, conducted over Zoom.
-More details coming soon.
+Participating in either 3-day workshop entitles you to participate in the Plenary Sessions portion of the Workshop.

 Upcoming Workshops